How to create a custom E-mail on cPanel [Step-wise-step]

 3. Now choose the email prefix and select the domain you want to create email for.
 For example I am going to create admin@digitalgyan.org in this tutorial.

-Now it is time to check mail from your custom email created from the above method.
-You need to check Email accounts options right below the confirmation message.
+Now it is time to check mail from your custom email created using the above method.
+You need to check Email account options right below the confirmation message.
 Click on “More” dropdown and select Access Webmail

 Now you will be redirected to a page where a list of webmail options linked to your hosting service provider will be given.
 Like in my case I have 3 options i.e. Horde, Roundcube and SquirrelMail.